 Thirty-one percent of these individuals say they prefer hands-on learning over studying in a classroom setting.
 Thirty percent wanted to get more life and work experience before going to college.

 Twenty-eight percent of respondents who chose work over college cited recent labor shortages as a reason behind their decision.

 All data found within this report derives from a survey commissioned by Intelligent.com and conducted online by survey platform Pollfish.
 In total, we surveyed 1,250 Americans ages 18-24 years old who aren’t currently enrolled in a higher education institution.
 Appropriate respondents were found via a screening question, and using Pollfish’s demographic selection tools.
 This survey was conducted over a two-day span, starting on January 21, 2022, and ending on January 22, 2022.
 All respondents were asked to answer all questions truthfully and to the best of their abilities.
-For more information, including full survey data, please email Content Marketing Specialist Kristen Scatton at [email protected].
+Any questions can be directed to [email protected].